osrf/gazebo_tutorials/ros_installing/tutorial.md

 sudo apt-get install ros-hydro-gazebo-ros-pkgs ros-hydro-gazebo-ros-control
 ~~~

-If this installation method ends successfully for you, jump to [testing gazebo with ROS](http://gazebosim.org/tutorials?tut=ros_installing&cat=connect_ros#TestingGazebowithROSIntegration).
+If this installation method ends successfully for you, jump to the Testing Gazebo with ROS Integration section below.

 ### B. Install from Source (on Ubuntu)